andriusandriusandrius/search-engine/README.md

 ### Why do we convert the query to postfix?

 Simply put, infix is not very clean to work with, because of a little thing called **order of operations**.
-The structure of the query would be such that we would complex logic and temperory storage since we would need to figure out which operation happens when.
+The structure of the query would be such that we would need complex logic and temperory storage.

 A better solution is to simply create a list with the operands and operators which have the **order of operations** ingrained in the very position of the elements.
 As such we use **postfix**.